Hyperphagia and Obesity in bardet-Biedl syndrome is a Growing concern

 The root cause of early-onset, severe obesity is often underdiagnosed.
 Access to appropriate tools and proactive identification of clinical features can help aid diagnosis and move those living with a rare MC4R pathway disease, onto their appropriate care path.3

-Bardet-Biedl syndrome (BBS) is a rare MC4R pathway disease characterised by a range of clinical features, such as rod-cone dystrophy, that evolve over time.
+BBS is a rare MC4R pathway disease characterised by a range of clinical features, such as rod-cone dystrophy, that evolve over time.
 Obesity (present in 72-92% of patients) and hyperphagia are among the most distressing manifestations of BBS, with a substantial burden on patients and caregivers.4,5

 Additional clinical features include:4,6,8

-Primary clinical features
+Primary clinical features:

 • Genital anomalies